MEET THE TEAM

 Colleen Caul, Teaching Artist

 Colleen has loved to dance ever since her grandpa and grandma taught her the jitterbug when she was a little girl.
 After ten years of studying ballet, jazz and musical theatre dance, she landed her first job following graduation (Northwestern University, 2004) as a Dance Motivator at Deb’s Family Disco in New York City.
 Colleen became a certified Dancing Classrooms Teaching Artist in 2009 and absolutely loves teaching ballroom dance to 5th graders in the St. Louis area.
-When she’s not ballroom dancing, you’ll find Colleen teaching Zumba, practicing Yoga, consulting with Pedal the Cause, or outside training for her next endurance run or cycling event.
+When she’s not ballroom dancing, you’ll find Colleen teaching Yoga, consulting with Pedal the Cause, or outside training for her next endurance event.

 Lauren Cram, Teaching Artist